jeroennoten/Laravel-AdminLTE/README.md

 - __`classes_topnav`__

   Extra classes for the top navigation bar.
 Classes will be added to element `nav.main-header.navbar`.
-There are some built-in classes you can use here to custmoize the topnav theme:
+There are some built-in classes you can use here to customize the topnav theme:

   - __`navbar-<color>`__

   Where `<color>` is an [AdminLTE available color](https://adminlte.io/themes/v3/pages/UI/general.html).
-  > Note: You can combine `navbar-<color>` with `navbar-dark` or `navbar-light`.
+  > Note: The recommendation is to combine `navbar-<color>` with `navbar-dark` or `navbar-light`.

 - __`classes_topnav_nav`__